 …sorry, where were we?

 Oh yeah.
-Well, Australian underwear manufacturer aussieBum did an amazing job of making their Black Friday undies sale a huge talking point by taking their 2016 ad straight to the movies.
+Well, Australian underwear manufacturer aussieBum did an amazing job of making their Black Friday ads a huge talking point by taking their 2016 campaign straight to the movies.
 Instead of using big bulges to sell their briefs, they used the big screen.
 They reinvented well-known movie studios logos with information about their whopping great 48-hour sale.

 It’s a fun, interesting, cheeky way of getting people to like and share the ad with friends.
 It gets their message across in a concise and informative way, while keeping their stock under wraps.
 Just like underwear should.